shanpy/pengyin-site/posts/2018/business/reading-map-for-what-smart-student-know-and-mind-map-book/index.md

 .. title: Reading Map for WHAT SMART STUDENT KNOW by Aadam Robinson & MIND MAP BOOK by Tony Buzan
 .. date: 2018-07-05
-.. category: Book Highlight
+.. category: Business
-.. tags: Self-Improvement
+.. tags: Reading Notes
 .. slug: reading-map-for-what-smart-student-know-and-mind-map-book
 .. authors: Pengyin Shan
 .. description: Before jumping to new stage of my life, I'd like to take some time to wrap-up my previous learning experience and exploring the best practice in study style